 To learn more about model-parallel training, read about Mesh TensorFlow.

 Packaging your application

-Before you can run your training application with AI Platform, you must package your application and any additional dependencies you require, and upload the package to Cloud Storage bucket that your Google Cloud Platform project can access.
+Before you can run your training application on AI Platform Training, you must package your application and its dependencies.
+Then you must upload this package to a Cloud Storage bucket that your Google Cloud project can access.

 gcloud command-line tool automates much of the process.
 Specifically,